sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 > Note that the existence of a fault in the source code does not necessarily lead to a failure.
 > If the code containing the fault is never executed, it will never cause a failure.
-> Failures only occur when the system is being used, when someone notices it not behaving as expected.
+> Failures only occur when the system is being used, and someone notices it not behaving as expected.

 Finally, we have an **error**, also called *mistake*.
 An error is the human action that caused the system to run not as expected.